emma-elyon/kitty24-web/README.md

 # Kitty24

-Compiler, assembler, virtual machine, and web front-end for Kitty24, a fantasy emulator.
+Eventually compiler, assembler, virtual machine, and web front-end for Kitty24, a fantasy emulator.